Chinnaravuru railway station

 Chinnaravuru railway station, Tenali (station code: CIV) is an Indian Railway station, located in Chinaravuru, Tenali of Guntur district in Andhra Pradesh.
 It is situated on Tenali–Repalle branch line and is administered by Guntur railway division of South Coast Railway zone.
 It is classified as an E-category station in the division.

 History

 The Tenali–Repalle branch line, constructed by Madras and Southern Mahratta Railway, was opened in 1916.
-It is a rain station located in Tenali city at distance of 6 km from Tenali Junction railway station.
+It is a train station located in Tenali city at distance of 6 km from Tenali Junction railway station.
 The trains from Tenali junction to Repalle pass through this station.